What is a Power Plant Operator?

 |State||Annual Mean Salary|

-What Tools do Power Plant Operators Use?
+Tools & Technologies Used by Power Plant Operators

 Below is a list of the types of tools and technologies that Power Plant Operators may use on a daily basis: